colesegura/HorizonFrame-iOS/HorizonFrame_Workspace/Documentation/MetaPrompts/DailyStart_LLMPrompt.md

         *   The **Key Tasks for This Session**.
     *   Review `Docs/Roadmap.md` to understand the broader project timeline, planned features, and their current status.
     *   If tasks involve architectural changes, consult `Docs/Architecture.md` for system design and data flow information.
+    *   Review the Git process in `Docs/GitHubWorkflow.md`. **Action:** When the USER begins a new coding task, proactively offer to guide them through the branching and PR process.

 3.  **Clarify Objectives for This Session:**
     *   Confirm your understanding of the "Key Tasks for This Session" listed in `Docs/DailyBriefing.md`.